 Imagine walking through a Disney-like movie but in real life.
 During the annual carnevale – St. Mark’s square is filled with amusing masked faces.
 A seemingly out of this world fantasyland, this festival began in the 13th century and, up to this day, people still dress up to celebrate their colorful and unique culture.
 On this day, St. Mark’s Square is crowded beyond measure and a mix of scary and artsy masks is the preference of the participants.

-Takes place: February
+Takes place: Usually held in February

 4. Regata Storica - September